Five Bridges

-Five Bridges is a live and studio album and fourth overall by English progressive rock band The Nice, released in June 1970 by Charisma Records.
+Five Bridges is a live and studio album and the fourth album overall by the English progressive rock band the Nice, released in June 1970 by Charisma Records.
 Most of the album was recorded live in concert at Fairfield Halls in Croydon, London, in October 1969.
 The final track, "One of Those People", is a studio recording.
 The album's centrepiece is "The Five Bridges Suite", a five-part composition about Newcastle upon Tyne that features the group performing with the Sinfonia of London session orchestra conducted by Joseph Eger.

 The album was a commercial success in the UK, peaking at number two on the UK Albums Chart.
 In the Q & Mojo Classic Special Edition Pink Floyd & The Story of Prog Rock, the album came No. 29 in its list of "40 Cosmic Rock Albums".

 History

 The work was commissioned for the Newcastle Arts Festival and premiered with a full orchestra conducted by Joseph Eger on 10 October 1969 (the recorded version is from 17 October in Croydon's Fairfield Halls).
 The title refers to the city's five bridges spanning the River Tyne (two more have since been built over the river, including the Gateshead Millennium Bridge), and the album cover, by Hipgnosis, features an image of the Tyne Bridge.